and inventory optimization

 Variable costs fluctuate based on your needs.
 A prime example is marketing costs, which have a lot of nuts and bolts attached to them.
 Identify the allocation of funds to various platforms so you can effectively market to–and capture the attention of–your ideal customer.
 Determine optimal funding levels needed for each platform in order to reach your goals.

 Last but not least is your contingency plan.
-This year, much like 2020 and 2021, COVID-19 still poses unpredictable challenges, especially in terms of shipment delays.
+Last years, mainly 2020 and 2021, COVID-19 posed unpredictable challenges, especially in terms of shipment delays.

 Take a look at your cash flow statement and assets, and devise a plan for when money is scarce or if your business takes a wrong turn.
 Some ideas include keeping cash reserves or having a large line of credit (we’ll discuss how we can help in a moment).